anshtandon27/ECG-Based-Fatigue-Monitoring-System-for-Astronauts/README.md

 # ECG-Based Fatigue Monitoring System for Astronauts
 ## Overview
-This repository contains the development of a minimal-electrode ECG monitoring system optimized for detecting astronaut fatigue in space environments.
+This repository contains the implementation of a minimal-electrode ECG monitoring system designed for detecting astronaut fatigue in space environments.
 The system extracts both cardiac and respiratory signals from a single ECG input, enabling simultaneous monitoring of heart and breathing rates—key physiological indicators of fatigue states.

-## Background & Motivation
 Space exploration presents unique physiological challenges for astronauts, including altered sleep patterns and increased cognitive demands that can lead to dangerous levels of fatigue during critical operations.
-Current monitoring systems often rely on invasive or cumbersome technologies that interfere with an astronaut's mobility and comfort.
-This project addresses NASA's need for streamlined, non-invasive solutions that can reliably detect early signs of fatigue to prevent accidents and optimize human performance.
+Our system addresses NASA's need for streamlined, non-invasive solutions that can reliably detect early signs of fatigue to prevent accidents and optimize human performance.

-As NASA has increasingly adopted wearable technology for monitoring astronaut health, this system contributes to this trend with its minimal sensor footprint and ability to capture multiple physiological parameters simultaneously.

 ## Key Features
-- Non-invasive monitoring using strategically placed electrodes to minimize interference with astronaut mobility
+- **Non-invasive monitoring** using strategically placed electrodes to minimize interference with astronaut mobility
-- Dual-parameter extraction of both heart rate and breathing rate from a single ECG signal
+- **Dual-parameter extraction** of both heart rate and breathing rate from a single ECG signal
-- Specialized analog filtering to separate cardiac (0.7-40 Hz) and respiratory (<0.5 Hz) signals
+- Specialized **analog filtering** to separate cardiac (0.7-40 Hz) and respiratory (<0.5 Hz) signals
-- Real-time physiological assessment with measurements requiring only 30 seconds
+- **Real-time physiological assessment** with measurements requiring only 30 seconds
-- Validated fatigue detection through exercise-induced exhaustion tests
+- **Validated fatigue detection** through exercise-induced exhaustion tests

 ## System Design
 ### Hardware Components